Construction 3D printing: Second generation 2010–present

-In 2017 ERDC CERL began working with the US Marine Corps, resulting in the first demonstration of concrete 3D printing by military personnel, a structurally enhanced reinforced 3D printed concrete Barracks Hut, the first 3D printed bridge in the Americas, and the first demonstration of printing with a three-inch nozzle.
-Through this work, ERDC and the Marines were able to test structural performance of reinforced 3D printed concrete wall assemblies and bridge beams, print system resilience and maintenance cycles, extended printing operations, the publicized 24 hour building claim, and develop viable reinforcement and construction methods using conventionally accepted practices.
+In 2017 ERDC CERL began working with the US Marine Corps, resulting in the first demonstration of concrete 3D printing by military personnel, a structurally enhanced reinforced 3D printed concrete barracks hut, the first 3D printed bridge in the Americas, and the first demonstration of printing with a 3 in nozzle.
+Through this work, ERDC and the Marines were able to test structural performance of reinforced 3D printed concrete wall assemblies and bridge beams, print system resilience and maintenance cycles, extended printing operations, the publicized 24-hour building claim, and develop viable reinforcement and construction methods using conventionally accepted practices.

-MX3D Metal founded by Loris Jaarman and team has developed two 6 axis robotic 3D printing systems, the first uses a thermoplastic which is extruded, notably this system allows the fabrication of freeform non-planar beads.
+MX3D Metal founded by Loris Jaarman and team has developed two six-axis robotic 3D printing systems, the first uses a thermoplastic which is extruded, notably this system allows the fabrication of freeform non-planar beads.
 The second is a system that relies on additive welding (essentially spot welding on previous spot welds) the additive welding technology has been developed by various groups in the past.
 MX3D worked on the fabrication and installation of the metal bridge in Amsterdam for six years.
 The completed pedestrian and bicycle bridge was opened in July 2021.
 The bridge has a span of 12 m and a final mass of 4500 kg of stainless steel.

 BetAbram is a simple gantry based concrete extrusion 3D printer developed in Slovenia.
-This system is available commercially, offering 3 models (P3, P2 and P1) to consumers since 2013.
-The largest P1 can print objects up to 16m x 9m x 2.5m.
+This system is available commercially, offering three models to consumers since 2013.
+The largest can print objects up to 16 × 9 × 2.5 m.

 Total Custom concrete 3D printer developed by Rudenko is a concrete deposition technology mounted in a gantry configuration, the system has a similar output to Winsun and other concrete 3D printing technologies, however it uses a lightweight truss type gantry.
 The technology has been used to fabricate a backyard scale version of a castle and a hotel room in the Philippines.

-Serial production of construction printers was launched by SPECAVIA company, based in Yaroslavl (Russia).
+Serial production of construction printers was launched by SPECAVIA company, based in Yaroslavl, Russia.
 In May 2015, the company introduced the first model of a construction 3D printer and announced the start of sales.

-XtreeE, a French firm co‑founded in 2015 by a multidisciplinary team following the DEMOCRITE university research project linking ENSA Paris‑Malaquais, Arts et Métiers ParisTech (PIMM/CNAM), ENSCI‑Les Ateliers and Inria, has developed a multi‑component concrete printing system mounted on a 6‑axis industrial robot.
+XtreeE, a French firm co‑founded in 2015 by a multidisciplinary team following the DEMOCRITE university research project linking ENSA Paris‑Malaquais, Arts et Métiers ParisTech (PIMM/CNAM), ENSCI‑Les Ateliers and Inria, has developed a multi‑component concrete printing system mounted on a six‑axis industrial robot.

 Since 2015 XtreeE has partnered with major construction groups.
-VINCI Construction formed a partnership and took an equity stake, and in 2021 LafargeHolcim France became a reference shareholder; Saint‑Gobain, via Point.P Travaux Publics, collaborated on pilot public‑works such as a 5‑ton stormwater overflow in the Lille area and bespoke sewer access structures.
+VINCI Construction formed a partnership and took an equity stake, and in 2021 LafargeHolcim France became a reference shareholder; Saint‑Gobain, via Point.P Travaux Publics, collaborated on pilot public‑works such as a 5‑ton stormwater overflow in the Lille area and sewer access structures.

 3DPrinthuset, a Danish 3DPrinting startup, has also branched into construction with its sister company COBOD International, which made its own gantry-based printer in October 2017.